dawsonbooth/sudoku-tools/docs/documentation.md

 A method for getting back the Sudoku board as a 2-dimensional array

-@ returns A 2D array in the Sudoku board
+@returns A 2D array in the Sudoku board

 <a name="sudoku.board.Board.to_string"></a>
 #### to\_string